cupglassDEV/alkitab-api/README.md

 currently this module is still on testing, not done yet

 # Known issues
-- The requested module '@daxplr/alkitab-api' does not provide an export named 'Book' in the internal module
+- The requested module '@daxplr/alkitab-api' does not provide an export named 'Book' in the internal module (because of file format conflict)
 - Some types conflict

 ## Supported languages & versions